aurelilia/gelixrs/README.md

 To compile gelixrs, simply use cargo with `cargo build`.

-To run the test suite, use `cargo test -- --nocapture` to prevent the test runner output from being captured by cargo.
+To run the test suite, use `cargo test -p e2e`.

-### Code style
+### Current status

-Follow the style used by rustfmt.
+Gelix was mainly intended as a way for me to learn more about programming language development, and it has fulfilled that purpose.
+Because of this, it is no longer being actively worked on and *should not be used for any production use*.